Santos Demands $20,000 From Kimmel After Being Punked On Cameo

 Santos first made headlines when it was discovered that he’d lied about his mother dying in the 9/11 attacks, employing victims of the Pulse nightclub shooting and founding a pet rescue charity, among other tall tales.

-Things got serious when a federal grand jury subsequently indicted him charges of stealing people’s identities and making changes on donors’ credit cards without authorization, among other counts.
+Things got serious when a federal grand jury subsequently indicted him for stealing people’s identities and making changes on donors’ credit cards without authorization, among other allegations.

-“Sarah Jessica Parker, Bon Jovi — he’s putting numbers up like that,” he said.
+“Sarah Jessica Parker, Bon Jovi — he’s putting numbers up like that,” Galanis said.
 “The platform was built for him, and he was built for it.”

 Santos said he did, indeed, bump his rate from $75 to $500.